 - Aviation is a long-term training industry so always needs to be looking ahead.
 Currency and competency requirements will define how quickly the previous aviation workforce can resume so it is important to include this in forward planning.
 CAA must retain the capability to start up and monitor when borders reopen. - Maintain New Zealand's great aviation training reputation, as a safe country to come and study, and build on this when the borders reopen.
-Industry regulations need to ensure the high quality of training is maintained. - ▶ The General Aviation (GA) family is very important.
-Agriculture, search and rescue, training and many other types of tasks are undertaken with helicopters.
+Industry regulations need to ensure the high quality of training is maintained. - The General Aviation (GA) family is very important.
+Agriculture, search and rescue, commercial, tourism, training and other services are undertaken with helicopters.
 Over the years the level of training and its complexities has grown considerably (compared to aeroplane training) and government support for helicopter training has not kept pace.
-Training and opportunities in the future must address and support the requirements of the domestic helicopter training sector, incorporating all general aviation, not just international student training.
+Training and opportunities in the future must address and support the requirements of the domestic helicopter training sector, incorporating all general aviation, not just international student training. - Ensure qualifications are reflective of technical expertise and regulatory requirements.